Chris-Bland/textGpt/README.md

 The system is built using the AWS Cloud Development Kit (CDK) and consists of several AWS Lambdas, each serving a specific function:

 1. **receiveSms:** This Lambda function is triggered when an SMS message is received.
 It parses the message and places it into an SQS queue for further processing.
-2. **queryGpt:** This function retrieves messages from the SQS queue and sends the content of the SMS to the ChatGPT model for processing.
+2. **queryGpt:** This function retrieves messages from the SQS queue, builds a prompt, and sends the prompt to the ChatGPT model for processing.
 The AI response is then placed back into an SQS queue.
-3. **sendSms:** This Lambda function retrieves the AI response from the SQS queue and sends it as a reply SMS message.
+3. **sendSms:** This Lambda function retrieves the AI response from the SQS queue and sends it as a reply SMS message using the Twilio api.